Female Supervisor allege Sexual Harassment by the Boss

 Minwalla noted that Contreras worked at a desk relatively close in her office.
 On one particular occasion, Minwalla alleged Contreras groped his private parts and inform her “You’re going to get a show today.”
 As Contreras proceeded with his inappropriate behavior, Minwalla claims Contreras revealed his genitals as he continued to grope them in front of her.

 As an employee, this kind of behavior tends to interrupt one’s ability to complete his or her work duties.
-A clear mind helps individuals assist the individuals with disabilities in the independent living center.
+A clear mind helps individuals assist individuals with disabilities in the independent living center.
 Sometimes graphic visuals of being flashed unexpectedly by a male’s private parts create a discomforting environment that a victim wants to escape.
 Under these circumstances, contact a sexual harassment lawyer for legal assistance.

 Minwalla continued to remind Contreras that she was a married woman with a family, and that didn’t stop him from sexually harassing her.
 He continued to rub his private parts in her presence.
-Minwalla said she informed the executive director, Jan Vitro, about the sexual harassment she faces on the regular basis, and he failed to take action against Contreras for his unprofessional actions.
+Minwalla said she informed the executive director, Jan Vitro, about the sexual harassment she faces on a regular basis, and he failed to take action against Contreras for his unprofessional actions.

 Vitro allegedly declined to listen to Minwalla’s concerns regarding her work-related issues.
-Instead, he informed Minwalla that Contreras is her “right hand man,” and she needs to work things out with him in order for the two of them to “get along.”
+Instead, he informed Minwalla that Contreras is her “right-hand man,” and she needs to work things out with him in order for the two of them to “get along.”
 Encouraging a victim to work things out with his or her perpetrator is not a part of the law.
 You should seek a sexual harassment lawyer today.

 Minwalla’s Workplace Retaliation Experience